grace-notes/website/contents/topics/responsibility.md

 ---
-title: "Responsibility"
+title: "Responsibility of Those Who Wait for the Kingdom"
 pdf: "responsibility.pdf"
 description: "The present responsibilities of those who wait for the Kingdom of Christ."
 tableOfContents: true
 template: topic.jade
 ---

-##### Responsibility of Those Who Wait for the Kingdom

-Matthew 5:13-16
+# Matthew 5:13-16

 Translation: “13 You are the salt of the earth; but if the salt becomes foolish, how will it be salty?
 It is useful for nothing further except